 Negative Ion Implanter beam Facility (NIIBF)

-- Room temperature, high vacuum (5x 10-6 Torr) implants
+- Room temperature, high vacuum(<5×10⁻⁶ Torr) implants

-- Precision area doping by careful masking
+- Precision area doping with masking

-- No energy contaminant
+- No energy contaminants

 The ion source in use for generating negative ions is MC-SNICS.
 The source and its electronic devices are placed on a high voltage platform (200kV) and those are controlled through optical fiber communications.
 Ion source uses accelerated cesium ions striking a cold cathode to produce a negative ion beam of cathode material, provided the material could form negative ions.
 A conical-shaped tantalum ionizer immersed in cesium vapor produces cesium positive ions.
 These positive ions are accelerated towards the negatively biased cathode, which then accelerates negative ions always from the cathode.
 Not all elements form stable negative ions.
 Molecular ions are used in those cases by choosing the lightest possible molecule, such as hydrides.

 Ion beams extracted from the source are accelerated through three accelerating tubes and mass analyzed by a dipole magnet and injected into the beamline at ninety degrees.
-The figures show; 1) Implanter facility, 2) ion source at the high voltage platform and the accelerating column for the acceleration of ions and 3) the dipole magnet which switches the ion beams to the beamline.
+The figures show; 1) Implanter facility, 2) Ion source at the high voltage platform and the accelerating column for the acceleration of ions and 3) The dipole magnet which switches the ion beams to the beam line.
 A target chamber at the end of the beamline has the provision of both linear and rotational movement of the target wafer.
 Linear movement is controlled by using motorized linear motion feedthrough while rotational movement is done manually.

 Available ion species